 Click on the Machine Learning Model button to open the Machine Learning Model section of NLP Analysis.
 This shows only the names of the tasks that secure a positive score.
 In general, the more the number of training utterances that you add to a task, the greater are its chances for discovery.
 For more information, read Machine Learning.

-Apart from the ML model, each task in the bot is also scored against the user input using a comprehensive custom NLP algorithm that involves different combinations of task names, synonyms, and patterns.
+Apart from the ML model, each task in the VA is also scored against the user input using a comprehensive custom NLP algorithm that involves different combinations of task names, synonyms, and patterns.

-The Fundamental Meaning Model tab shows the analysis for all the intents in the bot.
+The Fundamental Meaning (FM) Model tab shows the analysis for all the intents in the VA.
 Click the tab to view the scores of each task.

 Clicking the Processed Utterance shows how the user utterance was analyzed and processed.